-- All buildings operating 24-hours, i.e. night operation; - 1 truck per site manoeuvring for one minute in the 15-minute assessment period; - Two to six trucks per warehouse unloading depending on warehouse size; - One to three forklifts operating at each warehouse depending on warehouse size; - One to two reversing alarms at each warehouse operating for 10 seconds; and - Two to five roof top fans operating at each warehouse depending of warehouse size.
+- All buildings operating 24-hours, i.e. night operation; - 1 truck per site manoeuvring for one minute in the 15-minute assessment period; - Two to six trucks per warehouse unloading depending on warehouse size; - One to three forklifts operating at each warehouse depending on warehouse size; - One to two reversing alarms at each warehouse operating for 10 seconds; and - Two to five roof top fans operating at each warehouse depending of warehouse size. - A bund and noise barrier on the southern and eastern side of the site as illustrated in the concept plan.

-The design of warehouses along the eastern boundary in the southern portion of the site purposely restricted truck loading / unloading at the western face of the building to maximise shielding of noise to residences to the east.
-Also a 5 n high barrier has been provided to reduce leakage of noise around buildings.
-The adoption of these measures resulted in compliance with noise criteria at Greenway Drive residences.
+The design of warehouses along the eastern boundary in the southern portion of the site purposely restricted truck loading / unloading to the western face of the building to maximise shielding of noise to residences to the east.
+A mound barrier and acoustic fence are proposed to shield noise to surrounding properties.